Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular Problems: Proof of Theorem

-and the most binding amounts to $\lambda\ge 1$, due the to concavity of $w$.
+(due to $f(1)=1$), and the most binding amounts to $\lambda\ge 1$ (due the to concavity of $w$ and to $w(1)=1$).
 For $j\neq 0$, we intend to show that the constraints with $l>j$ appearing in \cite[Eq. \eqref{eq:formulacor1}]{part1Paccagnan2018} are not required since those with $j=l$ are more binding.
-The following figure explains this more clearly
+Figure \ref{fig:explanation} illustrates this.